ArnavDagar/Arduino-Summer-Camp/README.md

 We created this metronome to mimic the one in the image: therefore the BPM will range from 40 BPM to 208 BPM.

+Learn more about this project in [this video](https://www.youtube.com/watch?v=qt-YgZJz8uY).

 ## 6. Ultrasonic Ranger Projects
 The following 2 projects were created using the Ultrasonic Ranger.
 The Ultrasonic Ranger can return a distance in centimeters or inches, and we can do different things with this information.